stoplightio/docs/articles/prism/validation.md

 ![](../../assets/gifs/validation-todos-prism-verify.gif)

-8. Let's get rid of this validation error, because we don't have control over the API implementation, we have to update our specification.
+8. Let's get rid of this validation error because we don't have control over the API implementation, we have to update our specification.
 Navigate to the `todos.oas2` file, and let's update the `Todo Full`, just delete the user property and hit save.
 9. Let's resend a request to `GET /todos` and inspect the results.
 This time `Sl-Valid` is `true`.
 Awesome, we now have a valid spec and API.

 ![](../../assets/gifs/validation-todos-prism-done.gif)